Dash Example Web App

 Inside the `dxapp.json`, you would add `"httpsApp": {"ports":[443], "shared_access": "VIEW"}` to tell the worker to expose this port.

-For all web apps, if everything is running smoothly and no errors are encountered (the ideal case), the line of code that starts the server keeps it running forever.
+For all web apps, if everything is running without errors (the ideal case), the line of code that starts the server keeps it running forever.
 The applet stops only when it is terminated.
 This also means that any lines of code after the server starts are not executed.

 The rest of these instructions apply to building any applet with dependencies stored in an asset.